Free-Grained Hierarchical Visual Recognition: Benchmarks for Free-Grained Recognition

+As in Fig.~\ref{fig:imagenet_taxonomy}, the WordNet hierarchy~\cite{fellbaum1998wordnet} is noisy and inconsistent, making ImageNet unsuitable for full-path evaluation.
+To address this, we simplify the WordNet hierarchy by removing overly abstract nodes (e.g., \textit{Entity}, \textit{Whole}) and restructuring it into a consistent three-level taxonomy.
+This design is guided by categorization principles~\citep{rosch1976basic}, where the \emph{basic} level is the most natural and visually distinctive.

+We anchor categories at a shared \emph{basic} level (e.g., \emph{vehicle, dog}) and organize subordinate and fine-grained categories under it.
+When multiple candidates exist, we select those that best match the granularity of existing basic classes.
+We further apply additional design principles, described below, with full details provided in the appendix~\ref{sec:suppl_data_construction}.

-Specifically, we adopt the following systematic principles: \textbf{1) \textit{Enforce meaningful structure:}} We remove paths where each node has only one child, since coarse labels fully determine the fine labels.
-Branches with fewer than three levels are also excluded. \textbf{2) \textit{Maximize within-group diversity:}} Among subordinate candidates under each basic class, we favor those with richer fine-grained subclasses—e.g., \textit{parrot} (4 children) over \textit{cockatoo} (1 child). \textbf{3) \textit{Refine vague categories:}} Ambiguous groups such as \textit{Women’s Clothing} are reorganized into precise, functionally grounded categories (e.g., \textit{Underwear}) to improve clarity. \textbf{4) \textit{Validate with language models and human review:}} We use language models (ChatGPT~\citep{achiam2023gpt4}) to suggest refinements, with all decisions manually reviewed for semantic consistency.
-Applying this curation process to ImageNet-1k yields a structured benchmark of 20 basic, 127 subordinate, and 505 fine-grained classes, ensuring every branch supports meaningful hierarchical prediction (a complete list is provided in Appendix~\ref{sec:suppl_complete_hierarchy}).
+\textbf{1) \textit{Enforce meaningful structure:}} We remove paths where each node has only one child, since coarse labels fully determine the fine labels.
+Branches with fewer than three levels are also excluded. \textbf{2) \textit{Maximize within-group diversity:}} Among subordinate candidates under each basic class, we favor those with richer fine-grained subclasses, for example choosing \textit{parrot} (4 children) over \textit{cockatoo} (1 child). \textbf{3) \textit{Refine vague categories:}} Ambiguous groups such as \textit{Women’s Clothing} are reorganized into precise, functionally grounded categories (e.g., \textit{Underwear}) to improve clarity. \textbf{4) \textit{Validate with language models and human review:}} We use large language models (ChatGPT~\citep{achiam2023gpt4}) to suggest refinements, with all decisions manually reviewed for semantic consistency.
+Applying this curation process to ImageNet-1k yields a structured benchmark of 20 basic, 127 subordinate, and 505 fine-grained classes, \dataIN-3L, ensuring every branch supports meaningful hierarchical prediction (a complete list is provided in Appendix~\ref{sec:suppl_complete_hierarchy}).